ansys/pystk/doc/source/api/ansys/stk/core/uicore/UiWindow.rst

 UiWindow
 ========

-.. py:class:: UiWindow
+.. py:class:: ansys.stk.core.uicore.UiWindow

-   Bases: py:obj:`~IUiWindow`
+   Bases: py:obj:`~ansys.stk.core.uicore.IUiWindow`

    Represents a window abstraction.
 Provides methods and properties to manipulate the position and the state of the window.

-.. py:currentmodule:: ansys.stk.core.uicore
+.. py:currentmodule:: UiWindow

 Overview
 --------